 Device Name: Name of the Hapi unit.
-This name will be broadcast across the network and will
+This name will be broadcast across the network and will be seen in applications such as the MT Discovery tool or ANEMAN.
+The Hapi unit name can be changed from the Web control access Network page (see section below for all details)

-Manual: Type IP address using box selection and the - or + buttons IP Settings:
+IP Settings: Manual: Type IP address using box selection and the - or + buttons buttons (Available only with IP Settings = Manual)